Sejj42/org_chart_be/README.md

 ## Getting Started

-To run the development server:
+# To run the development server:

 ```bash
 npm start
 ```

 Open [http://localhost:5000](http://localhost:5000) with your browser to see the result.

+# Don't forget to npm install !

 ## Notes